AztecProtocol/l1-contracts/README.md

 ## Structure

-The `src` folder contain contracts that is to be used by the local developer testnet.
+The `src` folder contains contracts that is to be used by the local developer testnet.
 It is grouped into 3 categories:

 - `core` contains the required contracts, the bare minimum.
 - `governance` contains the contracts for the governance system.
-- `mock` contains stubs, for now an always true verifier.
+- `mock` contains stubs — for now, an always-true verifier.
 - `periphery` stuff that is nice to have, convenience contracts and functions belong in here.

 ## Running tests

 The tests are located in the `test` folder, and execute two consecutive L2Blocks.
-The blocks and the values they are checked against is generated using the block builder tests (there also is a typescript test in `l2-block-publisher.test.ts` that tests E2E).
+The blocks and the values they are checked against are generated using the block builder tests (there also is a typescript test in `l2-block-publisher.test.ts` that tests E2E).
 The tests are currently limited in functionality as it is mainly decoding happening, but will expand over time to include L1 <-> L2 communication and cross chain applications.

 As mentioned earlier, you can also use docker.
 If you rerun `docker build .` after changing the contracts, it will use a cache for most values, and rerun your tests in a few seconds.